 Each IP Theme has a steering group.
-The steering groups will function as the assessment committee and advise the Chairs about the projects falling under their theme.
+The Healthy Future steering group will function as the assessment committee and advise the Chair about the projects falling under the theme.

 Steering group members who have participated in the submission of a proposal are not eligible to assess that proposal.